tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 }
 ```

-We can use GraphQL to replace all of our bespoke filesystem data-fetching logic and rest-assure that the data we get back will be exactly what we expect it to be.
+We can use GraphQL to replace all of our bespoke filesystem data-fetching logic and rest assured that the data we get back will be exactly what we expect it to be.

 Querying for a post now looks like this: